-- Removes 99.9% of water-borne protozoan parasites.
+- Removes 99.9% of waterborne protozoan parasites.

 - Reduces water turbidity by filtering particles of 0.2 microns.

-The LifeStraw will not remove chemicals, salt, virsuses or heavy metals, so it’s advisable not to get carried away with where you choose to plunge your straw.
+The LifeStraw will not remove chemicals, salt, viruses or heavy metals, so it’s advisable not to get carried away with where you choose to plunge your straw.
 If you happen to pass a public toilet and spot an old bucket of mop water with a dead rat floating in it, I’d advise that you give that particular water source a miss. (unless or course you are Bear Grylls, then you can drink the whole bucket using a Mac Donald’s straw with a fag butt plugged in one end)

-In all seriousness though, this is a kick ass product, and the perfect gift for any survival or bushcraft nut.
+In all seriousness though, this is a kick-ass product and the perfect gift for any survival or bushcraft nut.
 With a portion of every sale being donated to humanitarian aid charities, I cannot think of a better product for you to spend your money on.